 Brazile’s book, “Hacks: The Inside Story of the Break-ins and Breakdowns that Put Donald Trump in the White House,” claims that the Clinton campaign was keeping the DNC afloat financially through a joint fundraising agreement.
 In return, Clinton expected to “wield control of its operations,” Brazile said, even before her nomination as the Democratic presidential candidate.
 (Read the excerpt inPolitico.)

 The open letter signed by more than 100 people involved in Clinton’s White House bid, including chairman John Podesta and vice chairwoman Huma Abedin, said the staffers “do not recognize the campaign” that Brazile “portrays in the book.”

-They also say they are “shocked” that Brazile reportedly considered for a time pushing Vice President Joe Biden as the Democratic candidate amid her concerns about Clinton’s health after she fainted during a Sept.
+They also say they are “shocked” that Brazile reportedly considered for a time pushing Vice President Joe Biden as the Democratic candidate amid her concerns about Clinton’s health after the former secretary of state fainted during a Sept.
 11 memorial event.

 “It is particularly troubling and puzzling that she would seemingly buy into false Russian-fueled propaganda, spread by both the Russians and our opponent, about our candidate’s health,” the letter said.

 Asked to respond to that allegation on Sunday, Brazile told ABC’s George Stephanopoulos she was “concerned about the entire party, not just the presidential ― but the senatorial, congressional, and all the other candidates.”

 Brazile said she was “under tremendous pressure” to come up with an alternative to Clinton after the candidate fainted.
 “I didn’t want a plan B. Plan A was great for me,” she said Sunday.
 “I supported Hillary and I wanted her to win.
 But we were under pressure.”

 She did not elaborate on the source of the pressure.